A Lost Year For OPKO Health

 - OPKO will meet with the FDA to discuss the phase 3 results of hGH-CTP in adults.
 BLA submission could be a minor catalyst for the stock.

-- Rayaldee’s approval and launch in the EU by partner Vifor in 2019 is a longer-term catalyst, but one that should result in regulatory milestones and royalties on net sales.
+- Rayaldee’s approval and launch in the EU by partner Vifor in 2019 is a longer-term catalyst but one that should result in regulatory milestones and royalties on net sales.

 - Factor VIIa-CTP phase 2a dose-escalation study is ongoing and nearing completion.
 We should see data from this trial in the not too distant future.